 Through the Corrective Maintenance Program (CMP) and grid hardening initiatives, an increase in the scope, and therefore target, of this initiative was identified.
-In addition to replacing cellon-treated wood poles, this initiative will also target poles that require pole loading remediation (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.2.10.2 for details on the Strategic Pole Replacement Program).
+In addition to replacing cellon-treated wood poles, this initiative will also target poles that require pole loading remediation.